-What are the relations between text, choreography and music in this show?
+What are the relations between text, choreography

 Maija: Already in the early process we realized that we want to create a work about the relationship between these levels.
 We worked together with the choreographer and set-designer, and the composer Platons Buravickis and musicians were involved later.
-We purposefully thought about the scenes where there would be a struggle between the movement and the sound.
+We purposefully thought about the scenes where there would be a struggle between the movement and the sound